Applied Technical Diploma

-We will be offering Emergency Medical Technician courses during both FALL and SPRING semesters at both the Key West campus and at the Key Largo EMS.
+Emergency Medical Technician courses are offered at both the Key West campus and at the Upper Keys Center at Key Largo EMS.

 This program is designed for persons involved in emergency care of the sick and injured.
 EMT program participants have included firefighters, law enforcement officers, volunteer rescue personnel, lifeguards and those wishing to enter the EMS profession at hospitals and other health care agencies.

 Graduates may find employment in agencies such as city/county EMS systems, private ambulance services, hospitals, clinics, physician/doctor offices, laboratories, dialysis centers, paid and/or volunteer fire departments, air ambulance services, home health care agencies, and hyperbaric chambers.

 Students planning to complete EMS 1158C must complete their information packets and a fingerprint criminal background check.
 In addition, a drug screen will be required.
 Certain arrests could prohibit a student from being able to continue in the program due to our affiliation contracts with the agencies where students will be obtaining their clinical experiences and State of Florida requirements.
 Admission into this program is the decision of the Program Coordinator and Dean.
 It is conditional on all necessary paperwork including the admission packet and medical information being completed.
 Falsification of any paperwork or medical information will be cause for dismissal as would behavior not considered professional.
 Please be advised the EMS workers may be subject to communicable diseases and work-related injuries.
 Students are expected to exhibit professional behavior while in class, lab, and clinical.
 The following will result in immediate dismissal from the program:

 * Violation of patient confidentiality

 *Drug or alcohol use during or prior to class or clinical

 * Rudeness or disrespect to fellow students, faculty, or clinical site employees